Understanding the Differences Between Banks and Credit Unions

 The FDIC (Federal Deposit Insurance Corporation) insures up to $250,000 per account holder at both traditional and online banks.
 The NCUSIF (National Credit Union Share Insurance Fund) insures up to $250,000 per account holder at credit unions.

-Provided the bank or credit union you choose is covered by one of these two, your money is equally safe at both types of institutions.
+As long as the bank or credit union you choose is covered by one of these two, your money is equally safe at both types of institutions.

 What services do they offer?